Zavalaesteban1/robot_killer/README.md

 # Robot Killer ROS2 Package

-## Overview
+## Competition Overview

+This package is designed for the Firefighting Robot Competition, where autonomous robots assist in firefighting operations.
+The competition consists of three rounds with increasing difficulty, with only one robot in the game field at any time.

+### Round 1: Surveying the field and spotting the location of fire

+In Round 1, the robot is tasked with surveying the game field to spot the location of fire.
+Robots are assessed based on the following criteria:

+- Ability to avoid obstacles (no terrain challenges)
+- Closeness of the robot to the location of fire
+- Closeness of the robot to the starting region at the end of the trip
+- Time taken to complete the trip

+The Robot Killer package provides a comprehensive solution to excel in these tasks through autonomous navigation, mapping, and fire detection capabilities.

+## System Capabilities

-The Robot Killer package is a comprehensive ROS2 solution that integrates various robotics components for autonomous navigation, mapping, and control.
-This package provides a unified system for:
+The Robot Killer package is a comprehensive ROS2 solution that integrates various robotics components for:

-- SLAM (Simultaneous Localization and Mapping)
+- SLAM (Simultaneous Localization and Mapping) for environment mapping
-- Autonomous Navigation
+- Autonomous Navigation with obstacle avoidance
-- Sensor Integration (LiDAR, IMU, ESP32)
-- Motion Control
-- Fire Detection and Response
+- Temperature-based Fire Detection and Localization
+- Mission Control for end-to-end autonomous operation
-- Visualization
+- Return-to-start functionality
+- Performance timing and statistics

 ## Project Structure